levante00/python-rpg/README.md

 ## Files and repositories containing source code
 *   /src - Repository that contains the files with code

-*   main.py - file that contains code which runs src/Play.py
+*   main.py - file that runs src/Play.py

-*   src/Play.py - file that contains code which is responsible for
+*   src/Play.py - file that is responsible for the game interface,
-    the game interface, handling users input and whole game loop
+    handling users input and whole game loop

+*   src/Command.py - file that contains implementations of Command and
+    Chain of Responsibility design patterns.

 *   src/Enemy.py - file that contains implementation of the Monster class